GrapheneCt/Affinity-Changer/README.md

-# Affinity Changer for PS Vita
+# CPU Affinity Mask Changer for PS Vita system apps

 Warning!
 This will only work with reF00D for now.